Daghaghra: History

 Descended from the Ouled-Selim, along with the other clans that contributed to this fraction (Ouled-Debbab, Ouled-Chehida and Adjerda), they lived around the ksar of Guettoufa and had arable land, both located in the territory of the Ouled-Abd-el-Hamid, another fraction of the Ouderna.
 André Louis described them as lords due to their nomadic status, while sedentary people were described as serfs of the Bedouins.

 As members of the Ouderna confederation, the Daghaghra and other allied tribes were described at the beginning of the 20th century as great nomadic raiders much feared by their neighbors, before being sedentarized and becoming herders and farmers described as peaceful.

-The Ksour among the Daghaghra are not living spaces like those of other tribes in the region, due to their nomadic and semi-nomadic lifestyle depending on the period.
+The ksour among the Daghaghra are not living spaces like those of other tribes in the region, due to their nomadic and semi-nomadic lifestyle depending on the period.
 Instead, they serve only as warehouses, bearing the name of the tribe (explaining the origin of the Ksar Dghaghra), where food resources or other wealth are stored.
 Among tribes, these ksours (plural of ksar) were once a way to display power—the more one possessed, the greater their influence.
 The Daghaghra had six: Ksar Dghaghra, Ksar Ouled Abd'Allah, Ksar Bouziri, Ksar el-Mraa, Ksar Bhir, and Ksar Namous.

 The Daghaghra mounted strong resistance that made colonization difficult for the French administration.
 The Daghariyoun were led by the chief Mabrouk ben Ali ad-Daghari, partly because a portion of their territory was seized to establish a market controlled by the same administration.

-Administration

-The Daghaghra were attached to the qaidate of the Ouerghemma under the French protectorate of Tunisia.
+The ksar Bouziri, which Abdesmad Zaïed classifies among the "ancient Berber hilltop villages", is located at the foot of a hill in a defensive position and is not easily visible from afar.
+According to Zaïed, it is very old, while Kamel Laroussi dates its foundation back to the 18th century.
+On January 10, 2020, the Tunisian government proposed the site for future inclusion on the UNESCO World Heritage List.The Ksar was founded by a certain Bou Ziri, a name meaning "Moon" in the Berber language.

+Inter-tribal relationships

+With Berber cheikhdoms of Sedra and Tazardanet

+The Sedra and Tazardanet are little Berber tribes (known as a cheikhdoms) who were allies of Bedouin arab tribes who owned the lands, the Sedra were allies of the Daghaghra and Tazardanet of Ouled Chahida.
+The sedentary berbers cultivated and inhabited the land in exchange of the bedouin tribes who had the quality of warriors in the region.

 Subdivisions

-The tribe is composed of three sub-fractions scattered over several villages or camps:
+The tribe consists of three sub-fractions, spread across several villages or encampments: